AP Top 25: Ohio State jumps Michigan, moves to No. 2. Washington, FSU flip-flop at Nos. 4-5

 Georgia remained No. 1 and received a season-high 61 first-place votes.
 The Bulldogs have been atop the rankings for 23 straight weeks, the second-best streak in the history of the poll and 10 behind the record held by Southern California (2003-05).

 The top five teams, all unbeaten, had held their places for five straight weeks.
-All improved to 11-0 on Saturday, but the order changed Sunday.
+All improved to 11-0 on Saturday, but their order changed Sunday.

 Michigan had been No. 2 since the preseason but slipped a spot after playing its closest game yet.
 The Wolverines, without suspended head coach Jim Harbaugh, beat Maryland 31-24.